arp242/gopher.vim/API.markdown

 Utilities for working with buffers.

     gopher#buf#lines()
-      Get all lines in the buffer as a a list.
+      Get all lines in the buffer as a list.

     gopher#buf#list()
       Get a list of all Go bufnrs.